Understanding Your Care Options: Palliative Care vs. Hospice Care

 You can receive palliative care:

-• At any stage of a chronic illness
+• At any stage of chronic illness

 • While still getting treatment to fight the disease

-• Alongside regular care from your doctors
+• Alongside care from your regular doctors

 • For months or years, as your condition changes

-Common conditions that benefit from palliative care include heart disease, kidney disease, COPD, diabetes complications, cancer during treatment, and many rare diseases that cause ongoing symptoms.
+Common conditions that benefit from palliative care include heart disease, kidney disease, COPD, diabetes complications, cancer during treatment, and rare diseases that cause ongoing symptoms.

 What Is Hospice Care?